 5 Best Premium Microsoft Word Newsletter Templates from Envato Elements

-Let's look at some of the professional Microsoft Word newsletter templates, over on Envato Elements.
-Sit back and enjoy the design inspiration or consider picking one up today.
+Let's look at some of the professional newsletter format in Word templates, over on Envato Elements.
+Sit back and enjoy the design inspiration or consider picking one up today:

 This stylish newsletter template has a traditional, newspaper feel.
 Download it today and easily edit it in Microsoft Word or Adobe InDesign.

 This newsletter design takes an entirely different approach.
 It's a lot more magazine-like.
 What kind of aesthetic would be best for your newsletter design project?
 This is another template that's got files for multiple software: Microsoft Word, Adobe InDesign, and Adobe Photoshop too.

 This A4 sized template is a perfect fit for a wide variety of projects.
 Download it today and easily make edits in Microsoft Word.
 Add your content, make adjustments, and make this design your own.

 How about a newsletter cover with a key color?
 Maybe you'd prefer red or green—it's easy to make those changes.
 This newsletter layout design has so many possibilities.

 This newsletter design has a lot of emphasis on photography.
 It highlights key parts of this issue too.
 It's a great fit for newsletters where you've got a lot of content to share.
 It's completely editable in Microsoft Word.